wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-and-finding-data-from-wis2.md

     The `-q` flag allows for the following syntax:

-    - `-q sea`: find all records with the word "sea"
+    - `-q synop`: find all records with the word "synop"
-    - `-q "NOT sea"`: find all records that do not contain the word "sea"
+    - `-q temp`: find all records with the word "temp"
-    - `-q "sea AND ice"`: find all records with both "sea" and "ice"
+    - `-q "observations AND malawi"`: find all records with the words "observations" and "malawi"
-    - `-q "sea OR ice"`: find all records with both "sea" and "ice"
+    - `-q "observations NOT malawi"`: find all records that contain the word "observations" but not the word "malawi"
-    - `-q "sea NOT ice"`: find all records with "sea" but not "ice"
+    - `-q "synop OR temp"`: find all records with both "synop" or "temp"
-    - `-q "sea~"`: fuzzy search
+    - `-q "obs~"`: fuzzy search

-    If searching for terms with spaces, enclose in double quotes.
+    When searching for terms with spaces, enclose in double quotes.

 Let's get more details on a specific search result that we are interested in: